Ektanoor/Vanyad-Geo/README.md

   For example, if you have a "Market Avenue" and a "Market Road", you have to give the full name for the road/street.

-  Meanwhile there are cities where you may have several roads carrying one and the same name.
-For example, here, we have some seven
-  "Garden Roads" (official names and completely different roads).
+  Meanwhile, there are cities with several roads carrying one and the same name.
+For example, here, we have some seven "Garden Roads" (official names but completely different roads).
 To distinguish them, we need a separate variable, in our case, the postal index or Nominatim's "postcode".
 This parameter is only needed on those places where this confusion may arise.

   Note - After adding _location to all hosts you need, you have to restart Nagios/Icinga